-Equipment and software valued at \$5,000 and over must be reported as fixed assets (N.D.C.C. § 54-27-21).
+Effective July 1, 2025, equipment and software valued at \$10,000 and over must be reported as fixed assets.
+N.D.C.C. § 54-27-21 was repealed in 2025.
+See OMB Fiscal Policy 205.
+Higher Education institutions see NDUS Procedure 804 Equipment and Other Leases and the Major Equipment section of the NDUS Accounting Manual.
+NDUS institutions should also review their own internal policies or procedures as applicable.
 Contact your agency or institution's asset manager.